YMCA Veggie Van

 Qualified seniors who receive Market Fresh benefits are able to utilize these coupons at our market.
 For a complete list of eligible foods to purchase, click here.

-The Veggie Van is made possible through the generosity of the W. K. Kellogg Foundation.
-The Muskegon and Ottawa County Area Veggie Van is made possible through the generosity of Blue Cross Blue Shield of Michigan, Herman Miller Cares, and the Muskegon Community Foundation.
+The Veggie Van is made possible through the generosity of the W. K. Kellogg Foundation and Spectrum Health.
+The Muskegon Area Veggie Van is made possible through the generosity of Blue Cross Blue Shield of Michigan, Herman Miller Cares, and the Muskegon Community Foundation.

-If you are interested in learning more, or if your organization and surrounding area would benefit from our Veggie Van, please fill out the Veggie Van Host Site Application for Grand Rapids or Muskegon and contact us at email@example.com or 616.855.9648.
-For media inquiries contact 616.855.9668.
+If you are interested in learning more, or if your organization and surrounding area would benefit from our Veggie Van, please fill out the YMCA Veggie Van Host Site Application or send an email to email@example.com or call us at 616.885.5912.